About the Laboratory

 The laboratory focuses on the role of language contact in the history of the languages of Russia.
 We carry out fieldwork in languages of Daghestan, Adyghe, Mari, Even, as well as north Russian dialects and varieties of Russian that emerge in situations of language contact.

 One of the objectives of the laboratory is creating new corpora of spoken language aligned with audiodata.
 We also create open online databases of variational and contact phenomena in the languages and dialects of Russia.

-The academic supervisor of the laboratory is Johanna Nichols, Professor Emerita of the University of Berkley, a well-known typologist and expert in Caucasian and Slavic languages.
-The deputy director is Nina Dobrushina, Professor of the School of Linguistics of NRU HSE.
+The academic supervisor of the laboratory is Johanna Nichols, Professor Emerita at the University of California, Berkeley, a well-known typologist and expert in Caucasian and Slavic languages.
+The deputy director is George Moroz, Professor of the School of Linguistics of NRU HSE.

 Have you spotted a typo?

 Highlight it, click Ctrl+Enter and send us a message.
 Thank you for your help!

 To be used only for spelling or punctuation mistakes.